pramttl/github_track_repo/README.md

 Track your Github project statistics with time
 ----------------------------------------------

+**Warning**: Not ready yet!
+I'll remove this message when this code is ready to use.

-`github_research` is a simple web applicaiton that allows you to follow your favourite github project and see how it is doing over time.
+`github_track_repo` is a simple web applicaiton that allows you to follow your favourite github project and see how it is doing over time.

 Project
 -------